 On December 1, 2021, the Court heard arguments in Dobbs v.
-Jackson Women's Health Organization, a case that directly challenges the Roe decision and deals with the constitutionality of a 2018 Mississippi state law that bans abortions after the first 15 weeks of pregnancy.
-If these laws are deemed constitutional, they will have devastating effects.
-In fact, if the Supreme Court overturns or guts Roe, 26 states are certain or likely to ban abortion, and some even have laws that will spring into effect immediately as summarized here.
+Jackson Women's Health Organization, a case that directly challenges the Roe decision and dealt with the constitutionality of a 2018 Mississippi state law that bans abortions after the first 15 weeks of pregnancy.
+On June 24th, the Supreme Court ruled that the U.S. Constitution does not confer a right to abortion, therefore overturning Roe v.
+Wade and Planned Parenthood v.
+Casey.
+The decision gave the individual states full power to regulate abortion.
+This has had devastating effects around the country, including 15 states that now have an abortion ban in place, and some even have laws that will spring into effect immediately, as summarized here.